JonathanMRadai/online-coding-app/README.md

 # Online Coding App
-in order to run the app localy, go to server folder via:\n cd server then type in the terminal: node server.js
+in order to run the app localy, go to server folder via:<br />
+cd server
+then type in the terminal:
+node server.js